santoshaherkar/light-rfcs/light-4j/0019-server-options-configurable.md

 1. All server options will be set to default values ​​when users do not provided server options.

-2. When the server options are provided by user but these values are invalid, the default values are used and a warn is added in log.
+2. When the server options are provided by user but these values are invalid, the default values are used and a warning is added in log.

     Invalid situations are as follows:
     * ioThreads <= 0